 Every month it seems we see another preventable gun massacre.
 97% of Americans support strong background checks to purchase a gun.
 Most of us favor banning private ownership of assault weapons and bump stocks, limiting the number of rounds in a clip, closing loopholes for gun shows, and other common sense gun laws.

-The Republican Congress and the Trump Administration are actually moving in the opposite direction.
+The Republican Senate and the Trump Administration are actually moving in the opposite direction.
 They’re for banning data collection by government agencies to cover up the incredible carnage we’re suffering.
 They’ve weakened background checks, they’ve even pushed to legalize “silencers” to enable undetected murder.
 How many more massacres must we endure before our elected officials act to protect us?

 Tell Congress to get serious about protecting us from guns by enacting strong gun safety laws, by restoring the ability of government agencies to study gun violence, and by closing gun show loopholes.

 This year, we’ve already suffered 37 mass shootings.
 February 11, 2019, in Livingston, TX, a mass shooting killed four adults and a toddler.

 Ten were killed and ten more were wounded in a shooting May 18, 2018 at Santa Fe High School, was the worst since the Parkland, Florida slayings.

 A 19-year-old armed with an AR-15 assault-style semi-automatic weapon entered Marjory Stoneman Douglas High School in Parkland, Florida, and killed 17 students and adults and injured at least 14 others.

 Our students aren’t safe at school.
 People aren’t safe at shopping centers.
 The epidemic of gun violence is out of control.